Skip to content

 IV in the Home

-We’ve partnered with Vitalis to give eligible members, where clinically appropriate, the option to receive IV treatments at home.
+We’ve partnered with healthcare providers to give eligible members, where clinically appropriate, the option to receive IV antibiotic treatments at home.
+You can search providers through our Find a Provider, opens in a new tab tool.

 This service helps to: